microsoft/fluentui/README.md

 # Office UI Fabric for React

+#### Getting Started

-#### The office-ui-fabric-react repo uses internal NPM to consume private packages.
+The office-ui-fabric-react repo uses internal NPM to consume private packages.
 To get this working, you need to follow the below instructions to access @ms scoped npm packages.

-Once you have set these up, the repo can be tested like this:
+Once you have set these up, the repo Is tested like this:

 ```
 git clone https://onedrive.visualstudio.com/DefaultCollection/Design/_git/office-ui-fabric-react